TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/LegacyInstallations.rst

-This folder contains the main entry script :file:`index.php` and might contain publicly available files like a :file:`robots.txt` and files needed for the server configuration like a :file:`.htaccess`.
+This folder contains the main entry script :file:`index.php` and might contain publicly available files like a :file:`robots.txt` and files needed for the server configuration like a :file:`.htaccess` file.

 Directories in a typical project
 ================================